acarl/pg-restify/readme.md

   pgConfig: 'pg://localhost/pg_restify'
 }, function(err, pgRestifyInstance) {

+  // If there is an error initializing you will see it here. if (err) throw err;

   // now that the query to get table metadata is done,
   // start the server
   server.listen(8080);